Chicken run made of metal with woodchip floor.

 Birds of Prey

-While these are common predators, you will have local knowledge about predators specific to your area.
-The solution to dealing with them is usually the same.
+While these are common predators in my area, you might have local knowledge about predators specific to your area.

 How to Secure a Chicken Coop/Run From Predators